ZXEducation/mpv/DOCS/man/input.rst

     (Before mpv 0.33.0, instead of returning -1, this property was unavailable if no playlist entry was current.)

-    Writing the current value back to the property will have no effect.
+    Writing the current value back to the property is subject to change.
-    Use ``playlist-play-index`` to restart the playback of the current entry if desired.
+    Currently, it will restart playback of the playlist entry.
+But in the future, writing the current value will be ignored.
+Use the ``playlist-play-index`` command to get guaranteed behavior.

 ``playlist-pos-1`` (RW)
     Same as ``playlist-pos``, but 1-based.